MLOps-OpenAPI/arch-diagrams/use-cases/5-data-ml-ready.md

 ## Description

-As a ML engineer, I want my dataset prepared so that I can perform machine learning on it.
+As a <a href='https://github.com/MLOps-OpenAPI/arch-diagrams/blob/main/README.md#mlops-engineer'>ML engineer</a> and <a href='https://github.com/MLOps-OpenAPI/arch-diagrams/blob/main/README.md#data-scientists'>data scientist</a>, I want my dataset prepared so that I can perform machine learning on it.

 ## Inputs

 Curated data, ready for data analysis;
-Data curation process
+Data curation process; Model type

 ## Output